 Riccardo Luppi - tenor and soprano saxophone, flute and alto flute

-Joe Fonda - double bass
+Joe Fonda -

 Filippo Monico - drums